KDE/sink/docs/resource.md

 Building the index on-demand is a matter of replaying the relevant dataset and using the usual indexing methods.
 This should typically be a process that doesn't take too long, and that provides status information, since it will block the query.

-The indexes status information can be recorded using the latest revisoin the index has been updated with.
+The indexes status information can be recorded using the latest revision the index has been updated with.

 ## Generic Preprocessors
 Most preprocessors will likely be used by several resources, and are either completely generic, or domain specific (such as only for mail).